unscatty/avax_gods/README.md

 The backend part of this project, a HardHat project holding the smart contract and deployment configuration, can be found [here](https://github.com/unscatty/avax_gods_back)

-The app's site can be installed as a PWA in a mobile device, using Chrome, instructions can be found [here](https://support.google.com/chrome/answer/9658361?hl=en&co=GENIE.Platform%3DAndroid).
+The app's site can be installed as a PWA in a mobile device, using Chrome, instructions can be found [here](https://support.google.com/chrome/answer/9658361?hl=en&co=GENIE.Platform%3DDesktop).
+Unfortunately there is still no support (as fas as I know) for Metamask or other wallets for mobile browsers, but you can use the [Metamask Mobile browser](https://metamask.zendesk.com/hc/en-us/articles/6356387482523-How-to-use-the-MetaMask-Mobile-Browser) app when using a mobile device

 ## What I learned from making this project